How GO LOCAL Members Work Together to Spread the Word About Local First

 Many GO LOCAL Members Get It

 Many GO LOCAL business members know how to get the most from their membership.
-Tom Duryea, CEO of Summit State Bank, when asked “Regarding your GO LOCAL membership, how did you make it so successful for Summit?”, answered, “You have to work it consistently”.
-Summit has done just that by integrating the co-brand into every facet of their marketing.
+Past CEO of Summit State Bank Tom Duryea, when asked how he made his GO LOCAL participation so successful for Summit, he answered, “You have to work it consistently”.

 We want to share a few of these bright spots with you.
 These are the members that really understand the power of the shared brand and have used it successfully to drive growth in their respective businesses.
 You can do this too.
 You benefit, and so do all other GO LOCAL members.

-(Go to Oliver's GO LOCAL listing here for their contact and location information.
+(Go to Oliver's GO LOCAL listings here for their contact and location information.
 This GO LOCAL List is the easy way to find certified local businesses.)

 Oliver's contribution to the Shared Brand Value